Tomas Locatelli: International career

 Locatelli has made 10 appearances for the Italy national under-21 football team, scoring one goal.
 He has also made 2 appearances for the senior Italy national football team, making his national team debut on 13 November 1999, in a 3–1 friendly home defeat to Belgium, in Lecce.

 Trivia

-Due to having several commonalities with Manuel Locatelli, such as birthplace and the experience of playing for both Atalanta and A.C.
-Milan, he was mistakenly thought to be the player's father by a number of pundits.
+Due to having several commonalities with Manuel Locatelli, such as birthplace and the experience of playing for both Atalanta and AC Milan, he was mistakenly thought to be the player's father by a number of pundits.
 However, he has later stated that there are no family ties between him and Manuel.